 Under the terms of the Notes, at closing the Company received an initial tranche of \$3.0 million for immediate use for general corporate purposes.
 A second tranche of \$3.0 million was released to the Company in December 2016.
 An additional \$6.6 million was released during the three months ended March 31, 2017.
 Under the terms of warrant repurchase agreements signed in April 2017 and discussed in more detail below, \$7.9 million was returned to the holders in exchange for the extinguishment of the Series C Warrants.
-The remaining cash proceeds of \$11.8 million are being held in restricted accounts.
-Until the Company can effect a reverse stock split, as proposed in its recent consent solicitation statement filed with the SEC on July 26, 2017, it will not be able to access the \$11.8 million of cash held in the restricted accounts.
+During the three months ended September 30, 2017, an additional \$2.1 million was released to the Company and \$2.4 million was returned to the holders in order to redeem the Series A and Series B Preferred Shares discussed in more detail in Note 8.
+The remaining cash proceeds of \$7.3 million are being held in restricted accounts.

-In connection with the issuance of the Notes under the SPA, the Company also issued Series C Warrants, exercisable to acquire 6.8 million shares of Common Stock.
+In connection with the issuance of the Notes under the SPA, the Company also issued Series C Warrants, exercisable to acquire appoximately 20,000 shares of Common Stock.
 The provisions in the Series C Warrants required the Company to account for the warrants as derivative liabilities.
 The Company recognized a discount to debt of \$27.8 million related to the initial fair value of the Series C Warrants.
 On April 2, 2017 the Company entered into separate warrant repurchase agreements (the "Warrant Repurchase Agreements") with each of the investors named on the Schedule of Buyers attached to the SPA.
 Pursuant to the Warrant Repurchase Agreements, each investor agreed to a Controlled Account Release, in an aggregate amount equal to \$7.9 million, which funds in each case were paid to the respective investor, in exchange for cancellation of the Warrants issued to each investor under the SPA.
-As a result of the extinguishment, the Company recognized a gain of \$9.6 million, representing the difference between the fair value of the liability as of the extinguishment date of \$17.5 million related to the Series C Warrants and the \$7.9 million in cash returned to the Noteholders to extinguish the liability.
+As a result of the extinguishment, the Company recognized a gain of \$9.6 million, representing the difference between the fair value of the liability as of the extinguishment date of \$17.5 million related to the Series C Warrants and the \$7.9 million in cash returned to the Note holders to extinguish the liability.

 The Company has agreed to make amortization payments with respect to the Notes in fourteen (14) equal installments beginning seven (7) months after the original date of issuance of June 13, 2016 (each, an "Installment Date").
 On each installment date, assuming certain equity conditions are met, the installment payment shall, at the election of the Company, automatically be converted into shares of Common Stock at a conversion rate defined in the agreement.
 If we cannot meet the equity conditions, we could be required to repay some or all of the amounts due under the notes in cash, and we may not have the funds available to make one or more of such payments when due.
-At any time after the issuance of the Notes, the Notes will be convertible at the election of the holder into shares of our Common Stock at a conversion price equal to \$4.39, subject to adjustment as provided in the Notes.
-Until the Company can effect a reverse stock split, as proposed in its recent consent solicitation statement filed with the SEC on July 26, 2017, it cannot make amortization payments or conversions.
+At any time after the issuance of the Notes, the Notes will be convertible at the election of the holder into shares of our Common Stock at a conversion price equal to \$1,536.50, subject to adjustment as provided in the Notes.